 Source: Author, based on Heinrich et al. 2015, p.
 62

-The measuring principle is also more generally known as “eddy current sensor” as it is based on the induction of eddy currents (Sellen et al. 2014, p.
+This measuring method is also more generally known as the “eddy current sensor” as it is based on the induction of eddy currents (Sellen et al. 2014, p.
 584).
 The currents cause their own magnetic field whose effect is opposed to the original field (Sellen et al. 2014, p.
 584).
 The principle can be also used for angle measurement when a rotor is placed within the magnetic field (Hering et al. 2018, p.
 28).

 For a highly precise acquisition of length or position information, there are other principles based on magnetic fields.
-Inductive displacement sensors have the advantage that they can be applied in many different environments also with challenging conditions (Sellen et al. 2014, p.
+Inductive displacement sensors have the advantage that they can be applied in many different environments and in challenging conditions (Sellen et al. 2014, p.
 579).
-Their basic concept can be derived with the aid of the magnetic resistance Rm of a coil that is directly connected to the inductivity (Schrüfer et al. 2018, p.
+Their basic concept can be derived with the aid of the magnetic resistance Rm of a coil that is directly connected to the inductance (Schrüfer et al. 2018, p.
 242):

 L=μ0∙μr∙N2∙Al=N2Rm→Rm=lμ0∙μr∙A